Palm Beach County Luxury Real Estate Market Outlook 2026

 Permits, Survey, and Rights

-Open or expired permits, survey encroachments, setback deviations, and riparian rights.
-Each is a time and cost variable that a disciplined buyer prices into the bid, or uses as a holdback mechanism, before closing.
+Open or expired permits, survey encroachments, setback issues, and riparian rights.
+Each is a time and cost variable that a prepared buyer prices into the offer, or uses as a holdback, before closing.

 Annual Cost of Ownership